titoBouzout/dom-flair/readme.md

 ## Caveats / Surprises

 1. Rows will not take the full width unless you add to them width="100%"
-2. You need to explicitly tell how stuff is aligned. (this for me is a feature)
+2. You need to explicitly tell how stuff is aligned. (this is a feature)
-3. It does not do any kind of prefixing. (stop prefixing!)
+3. It does not do any kind of prefixing.
 4. If you use interpolation, we will just use `string.raw[0]` without doing any sort of processing.
-(I dont use interpolation)
 5. You are responsible of defining `html`, `body` or `body > div` so the styles of this library work properly. (example, if you use `<Box grow/>` and it does not work then maybe the parent is preventing the Box from growing.
+See section "Full Working Example"

 ## Attributes supported by `Box`